Skip to main content

 How much do OTC hearing aids cost?

-Among our survey respondents, 28% said price was their top concern when considering over-the-counter hearing aids (behind only “sound quality”).
+Among our survey respondents, 28% said price was their top concern when considering over-the-counter hearing aids (second only to “sound quality”).

 You can expect to pay anywhere between $100–$2,000 or even more for OTC hearing aids.
 How much you spend really depends on the features you choose.
 The models we reviewed for this article range from $99–$2,699.

 That may seem expensive at the high end.
-Keep in mind prescription models can cost much more: Our research found some prices as high as $7,000.
+Keep in mind, prescription models can cost much more: Our research found some prices as high as $7,000.
 Why the difference?
-Because prescription hearing aids include “baked in” costs covering things like office appointments before and after you buy, as well as regular professional cleanings, adjustments, and upgrades.
+Prescription hearing aids include “baked-in” costs covering things like office appointments before and after you buy, as well as regular professional cleanings, adjustments, and upgrades.

 Does Medicare pay for hearing aids?

-No, in most cases Medicare doesn’t pay for hearing aids.
+No, in most cases, Medicare doesn’t pay for hearing aids.
 Original Medicare (Parts A and B) doesn’t cover hearing exams, hearing aids, or fittings.
-There exception: Medicare may cover diagnostic hearing and balance tests if your doctor suspects an underlying condition.
+The exception: Medicare may cover diagnostic hearing and balance tests if your doctor suspects an underlying condition.
 You can discuss this with your primary health care provider.

 Some Medicare Advantage plans offer additional vision, hearing, and dental benefits.
 If you’re enrolled in Medicare Advantage, check with your plan to see what coverage you may have for hearing health.
 It is also important to check who the participating providers are in your plan (or before you enroll in a plan).